 - Get Involved

 The most populated country in Central America, Guatemala is located south of Mexico and borders Honduras, El Salvador, and Belize.
 Mountains, active volcanoes, and coastal plains fill the landscape.

-Guatemala has a low unemployment rate at just over three percent; however, about 56 percent of the population still lives below the poverty line.
+Guatemala has a low unemployment rate at just over 3 percent; however, about 56 percent of the population still lives below the poverty line.